debezium/debezium-design-documents/DDD-11.md

 ### Generalized `PackedTransaction`

 Nothing about the storage pattern above is specific to Oracle.
-Only three things are: the transaction's immutable attributes, the set of per-event metadata fields, and how a row read from the database maps onto those fields.
+Only three things are: the transaction's immutable attributes, the set of per-event metadata fields, and how one of the connector's events maps onto those fields and onto a payload.
-The generalized form extracts these three into connector-supplied types and leaves the mechanics (growth, truncation, value chunks, batching, and draining) in shared code.
+The generalized form extracts these three into connector-supplied types and leaves the mechanics (growth, truncation, payload chunks, batching, and draining) in shared code.

 The following classes would exist in the `debezium-common-connector` framework module, so that any future connector could use them.
-Throughout, `A` is the connector's transaction attributes type, `R` is the connector's row type, and `L` is the connector's layout type.
+Throughout, `A` is the connector's transaction attributes type, `R` is the connector's event type, and `L` is the connector's layout type.
+`R` is the parsed event that the connector already builds from what it reads, which for Oracle is `LogMinerEvent`, and not the raw row.

 #### Columns